Overview

 Khizanishvili's works are held in public and private collections including the Mark Rothko Art Center, Latvia; the Georgian National Museum of History, Tbilisi; the Oni Local Museum, Georgia; the Collezione Taurisano, Naples; the Breus Foundation, Moscow; and the collection of Sam Keller, Basel.
 In 2016 she received the Main Prize at the Związek Polskich Artystów Plastyków, Gliwice Art Community, Poland.
 Her publications include a monograph with texts by Christoph Tannert and Suzan Kizilirmak (2022), and King Is Female: Three Artists from Georgia (Wienand Verlag, 2018), with a foreword by Alfred Kornfeld, launched at the Frankfurt Book Fair.
 She has undertaken residencies at the Mark Rothko Art Center in Daugavpils, the CCA Andratx in Mallorca, the Bedstuy Art Residency in Brooklyn, and the Istanbul Artist Residency, among others.

 Her solo exhibition history spans three continents.
-Key presentations include Rooms & Beings at 68projects by KORNFELD, Berlin (2020); Of Goddesses and Women at Window Project, Tbilisi (2021); Beauty and the Beast at KORNFELD Galerie Berlin (2022); Endless Worlds at Annarumma Gallery, Naples (2022); The Velvet Armor at Seojung Art Gallery, Seoul (2023); The Great Disappearing Act at Galerie LJ, Paris (2023); Not by Myself in the Dining Room at Seojung Art Gallery, Busan (2025); and Sacrificial Rites, a duo exhibition with Chucho Reyes at CAM Galería, Mexico City (2026).
-Group exhibitions have brought her work to the 56th Venice Biennale Georgian National Pavilion (2015), Annarumma Gallery, Naples, Galerie LJ, Paris, Pen + Brush, New York, and Baro Galeria, Palma de Mallorca, among many others.
+Key presentations include Rooms & Beings at 68projects by KORNFELD, Berlin (2020); Of Goddesses and Women in Tbilisi (2021); Beauty and the Beast at KORNFELD Galerie Berlin (2022); a solo exhibition in Naples (2022); a solo exhibition in Seoul (2023); a solo exhibition in Paris (2023); a solo exhibition in Busan (2025); and Sacrificial Rites, a duo exhibition with Chucho Reyes in Mexico City (2026).
+Group exhibitions have brought her work to the 56th Venice Biennale Georgian National Pavilion (2015), as well as presentations in New York and Palma de Mallorca, among others.

 Rusudan Khizanishvili is represented by KORNFELD Galerie Berlin.
 The gallery has presented her work consistently at major international art fairs including KIAF Seoul, Art Busan, Expo Chicago, Untitled Art Fair Miami, and Art021 Shanghai, building her visibility across the global art market.
 In 2022 the gallery hosted her solo exhibition Beauty and the Beast in Berlin, and in 2025 presented her in the group exhibition Trust Issues at KORNFELD Galerie Berlin.
 Khizanishvili's practice continues to expand its mythological and feminist inquiry, with each new body of work deepening its engagement with the forces, cultural, historical, and bodily, that shape the lives of women.